OWASP/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 ## Activities
 ##### A. Establish communication

 An open discussion about organizational personal factors in IT-Security involves organizational deficiencies, human faults and intentional activities.
-The Team characteristic can be described as working group or pseudo team.
+The team characteristic can be described as working group or pseudo team.

 There is an individual Artifacts Integration.
-The Collaboration Characteristic based on Col_MM is e.g. low interdependence, the Collaboration Management based on Col_MM is decisions made randomly, the Collaboration Process based on Col_MM is missing conflict handling, and the Information and Knowledge integration based on Col_MM is randomly knowledge generation.
+The collaboration maturity model (Col_MM) (https://doi.org/10.1080/07421222.2015.1095042) assesses organization's team collaboration maturity: The collaboration characteristic based on Col_MM is e.g. low interdependence, the collaboration Management based on Col_MM is decisions made randomly, the collaboration Process based on Col_MM is missing conflict handling, and the Information and Knowledge integration based on Col_MM is randomly knowledge generation.

-The penetration test lessons learned in the team are to evaluate transparent in the team penetration testing effectiveness, to review the vulnerabilities with the team, and to make sure in the team your incident response plan covers the uncovered vulnerabilities.
+The lessons learned form the penetration tests have to be evaluated regarding the effectiveness in order to review the vulnerabilities with the team, and to make sure your incident response plan covers the uncovered vulnerabilities.

 ##### B. Creating values diversity